 Expectation # 1.
 Quality Content, Not Quantity

 Content, content, content.
 Content is king.
 We’ve all heard these two phrases before.
 The problem is that too many blogs still don’t provide quality content.
 Practical, useful, insightful, honest, and helpful content, that provides the information that your audience is looking for, is by far the best way to build an audience.
 Quality content is your way to prove to your audience that you know what you are talking about.

 Quality content will also show that you have respect for the subject matter, as well as the audience.
 Then your audience will begin to trust you, your information, and your blog.
 Quality content is what will bring them back for more.
 Hopefully, these same people will then choose your products and services over your competition’s.
-Always remember: the quality of your content is much more important that the quantity of content.
+Always remember: the quality of your content is much more important than the quantity of content.

 Please don’t believe the many websites about blogging that tell us the opposite.
 Those sites are showing you how little respect they have for you, for themselves, and for their audience.
 And they give blogging a bad name.

 Expectation # 2.
 Biography / Personal Information

 This is the place to show your credentials in a positive light.
 Show how your experiences, education, career, jobs, accomplishments, awards, etc., are proof that you know what you’re talking about.
 Be very careful not to exaggerate.